mandusm/summit-2018-container-lab/labs/awssb/awssb.md

 Now deploy the image by clicking on the `Deploy` button.

 ### Create route.
 Now that the application has been provisioned, we need to expose a route for it in order to open it in our browsers.
 In the console, click the downward facing arrow next to the application pod to expand the pod details.
-Find the `expose route` link.
+Find the `create route` link.
 Click on it, leave everything in the new form as default, and click `create`

 ![Add Secrets](/api/workshops/openshift_rh_summit_2018/content/assets/labs/awssb/img/create-route.png "Add APB Secrets")